More Hong Kong protests planned as metro limps back to business

 Shopping malls and businesses have been forced to shut repeatedly, while a slew of events and conferences have moved to other locations, including Singapore.

-The political sensitivities of the protests have also ensnared international businesses, with the U.S. National Basketball Association (NBA) the latest example after Chinese organizers on Wednesday canceled a fan event over a tweet by a team official supporting protests in Hong Kong.
+The political sensitivities of the protests have also ensnared international businesses, with the U.S. National Basketball Association (NBA) the latest example after Chinese organizers on Wednesday canceled a fan event over a tweet by a team official supporting the Hong Kong protests.

 Luxury jeweler Tiffany & Co and U.S. sports brand Vans have also withdrawn an advertisement and shoe design seen as favoring protesters.